brainstormforce/wp-spectra/readme.txt

 == Changelog ==

-= 2.19.0 - Monday, 30th December 2024 =
+= 2.18.1 - Tuesday, 31st December 2024 =
 * Improvement: Global - Added responsive support for gradient background settings.
-* Improvements: Post Grid / Carousel Block - Added a responsive Image Ratio setting with a custom ratio option.
+* Improvement: Post Grid / Carousel Block - Added a responsive Image Ratio setting with a custom ratio option.
 * Fix: Container - Resolved an issue wherein sticky containers would not work as intended when resizing the window.
 * Fix: Image - Resolved an issue wherein the image would overflow in the responsive editor.
 * Fix: Image Gallery - Removed the automatic maximum limit for galleries with less than 8 images.